 As any seasoned investor knows, a time-tested rule of thumb in real estate is ‘location, location and location’.
 However, in the food production business and the profitable operation thereof it is first and foremost ‘water, water and water’.
 This property excels at both these criteria.
 Not only securing an essential resource and risk mitigator, but lending itself to future resort class master planned community development.
 With a surveyed, private, deeded, and adjudicated 500± acre deep-water reservoir within its Northwestern boundary and over 10 miles of ‘live-water’ river frontage delineating its Southern and Eastern borders, the property is genuinely unique.
-Situated just south of the town of Benjamin, in Knox County, Texas.
+Situated approximately 5 miles south of the County Seat, Benjamin, in Knox County, Texas.
 This ‘high-amenity trophy property is ideally suited, centrally positioned and substantially developed.
 Servicing the fastest growing Major Metropolitan Statistical Area in North America.

 Average gallons of water used to produce one Pound of the following foods: